brew install heroku/brew/heroku

 A cheat sheet for deployment:

-$ cd myapp/ $ heroku create myapp $ git push heroku master $ heroku ps $ heroku logs -t
+$ cd myapp/ # Create the app on Heroku $ heroku create myapp # Deploy it $ git push heroku master # Check its status $ heroku ps # Check the logs $ heroku logs -t

 The Heroku Dev Center is where you will find more information.